 That ’70s Show is a journey filled with weird haircuts, strict fathers, and tons of nostalgia.
 The Fox series ran for eight seasons and provided unlimited laughs to all of its viewers.
-That ’70s Show follows Eric, a high school student and his friends living in Wisconsin.
-The group of friends try to live purposeful lives meaning a lot of parties and fun but most of the times there plans don’t pan out.
-That ’70s Show ran for over 8 years and now that the series is getting a Netflix reboot, we thought you could watch these shows while waiting for the upcoming spin-off series.
+That ’70s Show follows Eric, a high school student, and his friends living in Wisconsin.
+The group of friends tries to live purposeful lives meaning a lot of parties and fun but most of the time their plans don’t pan out.
+That ’70s Show ran for over 8 years and now that the series is getting a Netflix reboot, we thought you could watch these shows if you miss the series.

 Synopsis: Set in a Colorado ranch, this multi-camera comedy series stars Ashton Kutcher, Danny Masterson, Sam Elliott and Debra Winger.
 The show follows Colt’s (Kutcher) return home after a brief and failed semi- pro football career to run the family ranching business with his older brother Jameson “Rooster” (Masterson) and father Beau (Elliott), whom he hasn’t seen in 15 years.
 Winger stars as Colt’s and Rooster’s mother, Maggie, who runs the local town bar.

 Also Read: Shows Like ‘Freaks and Geeks’ To Watch If You Miss the Series